morganfshirley/resume/README.md

 resume
 ======

-This is both my personal resume and an example of a DevOps Engineer's technical resume.
+This is my personal resume.

 The LaTeX code is licensed under the MIT license, to prevent any ambiguity about the fact that you are welcome to copy it and use it for whatever